 Five workshops are planned to help emerging communities of synchrotron users discover the possibilities offered by ESRF beamlines following the ESRF-EBS storage ring upgrade within the STREAMLINE programme.
 The workshops will be staggered over the four-year duration of the project.
-The first two themes have already been selected and workshop organisation is underway.
+The first three workshops have already taken place.

 - Workshop on Cultural and Natural Heritage at ESRF-EBS, 22 – 24 January 2020, ESRF, Grenoble.